slatedocs/slate/source/includes/_endpoint-dataset.md

 The missing values will be exported with their configured missing reason in the CSV file.
 If specified on the `missing_values` export option, then all missing values on all columns will use such string instead of the reason.

+To control the output of the header row use the `header_field` option, if omitted will default to using the variable's alias.
+Else will use the specified field.
+It is only possible to use the following values:
+ * alias
+ * name
+ * description
+ * `null` - Sending `null` will make the resulting CSV not to have a header row.

 Refer to the options described on the table above for the `csv` format to change this behavior.